aulonalivoreka/MaxFlowProblemInANetworkWithCapacityConstraints_G17/README.md

 This project implements the **Edmonds-Karp algorithm**, a specific implementation of the Ford-Fulkerson method, to solve the **Maximum Flow Problem** in a directed network.
 The program is written in Python and includes functionality for graph visualization to display the flow distribution.

-Edmonds-Karp
-This algorithm uses a BFS to fins in each iteration the shortest augmenting path between the source and the sink.
-In each iteration, the bounding capacity is calculated, and a suitable amount of flow is being sent back along the augmented path.
-Doing so until the residual network is exhausted.The max flow is calculated by adding each iteration path flow.

-Each path contains at least one edge.
-A single BFS runs O(E), and push along the path is in its worst case O(E).
-Since the length of the paths never decreases (as promised by the use of BFS) and the length of a path can never exceed V, each edge can be found V times.
-Leading to an overall worse case running O(VE^2).
 ---

+## Edmonds-Karp Algorithm

+The **Edmonds-Karp algorithm** uses a BFS (Breadth-First Search) to find, in each iteration, the shortest augmenting path between the source and the sink.
+The algorithm works as follows:
+1. In each iteration, the **bottleneck capacity** of the path is calculated.
+2. A suitable amount of flow is sent along the augmenting path.
+3. The process is repeated until no augmenting path exists in the residual network.

+### Key Characteristics:
+- Each path contains at least one edge.
+- A single BFS runs in **O(E)**, where **E** is the number of edges.
+- Each edge can be part of an augmenting path at most **V** times, where **V** is the number of vertices.
+- The overall worst-case running time is **O(VE²)**.

+---

 ## Features

 ### Algorithm
-- Implements the **Edmonds-Karp algorithm**, using **Breadth-First Search (BFS)** to find augmenting paths.
+- Implements the **Edmonds-Karp algorithm** to calculate the maximum flow.
+- Uses **BFS** to find the shortest augmenting paths.
-- Calculates the maximum possible flow from a source to a sink in a directed graph.

 ### Graph Visualization
-- Uses **NetworkX** and **Matplotlib** to display the flow network.
+- Displays the flow network using **NetworkX** and **Matplotlib**.
 - Highlights:
   - Source node in green.
   - Sink node in red.
   - Intermediate nodes in light blue.
-- Displays:
-  - Edge capacities.
-  - Flow values for each edge.
+- Labels edges with capacities and flows.
-  - Curved edges for bidirectional links for clarity.
+- Curved edges are used for bidirectional flows.

 ### User Interaction
 - Allows users to define custom graphs interactively.
 - Provides a default graph for quick testing.
-- Validates user input for correct graph structure.
+- Validates user input for graph structure correctness.

 ---

-## Requirements
+## Prerequisites

 - Python 3.9+
 - Required libraries: